 Doubletop in the summer is a different experience than the winter.
 Distance and elevation climbed are the same, but the lack of extreme cold, snow, and ice, and length of the day make it easier, but still not easy.

-In summer what you lose, like many Catskill climbs are the views had when the trees are bare.
-But with the trees being leafed out, the coolness of the summer near the Seager Brook is outstanding.
+In summer, what you lose, like many Catskill climbs, are the views had when the trees are bare.
+But with the trees being leafed out, the coolness of the summer near Seager Brook is outstanding.
 The sounds of the water cascading down the valley are invigorating.

 On this route, in summer, you feel you have no real views until after you reach the summit.
-From the summit heading SSW you can find a view above the steep west face of Doubletop.
-A second view is on the south peak which is more extensive.
-On this day as the weather was turning with thunderstorms, we opted to head for the north peak view and then back to Seager.
+From the peak heading SSW, you can find a vista above the steep west face of Doubletop.
+A second view is on the south summit, which is more extensive.
+On this day, as the weather was turning with thunderstorms, we opted to head for the north peak view and then back to Seager.

 Sometimes you don’t see things while climbing, but we caught a limited view heading back down the herd path (below).
-From Seager to the summit and north view it was about a 5.4-mile round trip with 2010′ of climbing to the summit.
+From Seager to the summit and north view, it was about a 5.4-mile round trip with 2010′ of climbing.
 You will drop off to the view and have to climb back over the summit to head back to the trailhead.

 Extending your hike to the south peak adds another 0.7-miles round trip to your day.
 Some people look for a plane wreck on the SE face of the lower peak coming from Big Indian a beautiful but arduous 10.5-mile R/T trek with over 3100′ of climbing if you’re coming from the Biscuit Brook parking area.